vlkv/hackernoon_article_1/README.md

 All this memory management code along with the rest of the guest application code will be compiled into Wasm instructions with TinyGo compiler.
 The exact command will be presented a little bit later in this article.

+[^3] When TinyGo compiles Go sources into Wasm module it automatically adds some own implementations of `malloc` and `free` functions to the exports list (they could be observed if you inspect the Wasm module with some corresponding tool, like [wasmer inspect](https://docs.wasmer.io/ecosystem/wasmer/usage#wasmer-inspect)).
+We do not use them by two
+reasons: 1) TinyGo promises nothing about stability of exported `malloc` and `free` 2) we have to call `Malloc` for storing the result somehow from the guest side, it is unclear how to call standard `malloc` but very straightforward with our own custom `Malloc`.

 ## Prepare request and pass it from host to guest